Sunday's Scottish Gossip

-Scottish Gossip: Rangers, Celtic, Aberdeen, Aribo, Jota, Gilmour, Itakura, Tymon, Rothwell, Scales, Soro, Barkas
+Scottish Gossip: Rangers, Celtic, Aberdeen, Aribo, Jota, Gilmour, Itakura, Tymon, Rothwell, Scales, Soro, Barkas, Benfica, Crystal Palace

 Last updated on .From the section Scottish